Aurora Punks unveils DIY collective for indie game studios

 Those studios have access to talent across the collective, and each member can have a say in whether to admit a new studio into the collective, Bäckström said.
 Wimasima joins Limit Break, Pixadome Games, Loot Locker (a backend for indies), and Upstream Arcade.
 All told, 24 people are now in the collective, including a half dozen or so in the main company.
 Aurora Punks invest around $60,000 to $180,000 per studio.

-The first two games coming under the Aurora Punks banner are Robot Lord Rising, a comedic co-op arena card battle game developed by Limit Break, and Chenso Club, a 2D rogue-like platformer from Pixadome Games.
+The first two games coming under the Aurora Punks banner are Robot Lord Rising, a comedic co-op arena card battle game developed by Limit Break, and Chenso Club, a 2D roguelike platformer from Pixadome Games.

 With its games, Aurora Punks will help developers get their concepts ready, either for more funding or for a launch.
 The collective has no portfolio strategy per see, but it does look for teams of passionate developers who will be a good fit in the collective.
 It promises to provide them with a stable environment where creativity is the major defining factor.
 It doesn’t have an endless budget.
 In fact, it has to spend wisely.
 But it operates in a democratic way with both creative freedom and transparency.